 My first artistic endeavor took place in my Maple Ridge garden.
 We built our home on acreage in the country and over a period of twelve years created an award winning garden that was featured in the Vancouver Sun, on the Home and Garden Channel, and in the magazines “Gardens West” and “Canadian Gardening”.
-I was very involved with the Maple Ridge Garden Club and when my husband and I decided to move and retire to the Okanagan, the garden club asked if I planned on creating another garden.
+I was very involved with the Maple Ridge Garden Club and my friend and I organized several garden tours and raised over $33,000 for "Sunshine Dreams for Kids".
+When my husband and I decided to move and retire to the Okanagan, the garden club asked if I planned on creating another garden.
 I told them my retirement dream was to learn how to draw and paint so as a going away gift the club gave me a complete art set.

 However after we built our home in Coldstream I was asked if I would consider working a few days a week which turned into almost full time and the art set moved to the back of the closet.

-After my dad passed away a few years ago my mom moved in with us.
+After my dad passed away in 2010, my mom moved in with us.
 With her in our home I knew it was time to retire again but not being one to sit still for too long I realized I would finally be able to take that art set out of the closet.
 In the summer of 2012 I started to attend a drop in art class at Nadine’s Fine Arts.
 I created my first piece and was thrilled with the result.